Seifehab11-8/Door-Lock-Security-System/README.md

 - `README.md`: Project documentation.

-## Acknowledgments
-Special thanks to [mention any inspirations, mentors, or collaborators].

----

 > **Note**: This project is intended for educational purposes only.
 Ensure secure implementation practices for real-world use.